 3) crab orb spider,

 All of these build large, regular orb shaped webs, with strong fibers.
 None of these spiders are dangerous, but I recommend avoiding their bites anyway, because it could be painful, and there may be those who are allergic to their bites.
 I have never heard of anyone being allergic to orb spiders, but it's not impossible.
-Also, if you got close enough to one of these spiders to actually get bit by it, you were probably seriously annoying it (I have actually poked a giant golden orb spider once to show my uncle that it was harmless).
+Also, if you got close enough to one of these spiders to actually get bit by it, you were probably seriously annoying it (I have actually poked a

 Before collecting webs from any spider, please make sure you know what kind of spider it is.
 There are poisonous spiders in the USA.
 Outside the USA, I cannot speak with authority about the kinds of spiders, so you should do you own research about spiders before collecting their webs.
 Especially in Australia (home of the most poisonous spider in the world)!
 In the USA there are two web building spiders that have a deadly venom, and should be avoided at all costs: